4708W/Quant/README.md

 # Quant

 Home project for quantitative financial analysis
+- retrieve data from AlphaVantage api for indices and stocks
-- retrieve data from alphavantage api for indices and stocks
+- retrieve data from quandl api for indices and stocks
+- portfolio variance-covariance analysis

 ### API Key for Alpha Vantage
 - [Get an AlphaVantage API key here](https://www.alphavantage.co/)